 It is important that the terms of the solar system operation and maintenance service are defined in an agreement or contract.
 The contract may be with the installation company and this contract may simply extend performance guarantees and system warranties by overlaying O&M activities and associated fees.
 Alternatively, a customer may choose to partner with a 3rd party O&M provider.
 In which case, the contract must define responsibilities and interfaces with other contracts, warranties and guarantees.
 When answering the question: what should a C&I customer expect from the O&M service, it should all be laid out in the contract and it should be clear that it is serving the customers interest.

 GSES has released an Operation and Maintenance of PV Systems professional short online course.
-Upon completion, Clean Energy Council (CEC) accredited designers/installers will be eligible for 15 CPD points.
+If completed prior to 26th March 2022, Clean Energy Council (CEC) accredited designers/installers will be eligible for 15 CPD points.
 Get in touch at +612 9024 5312 if you would like to learn more about our professional short courses.